Part 3 – Is Your Time in Range What You Think It Is? CGM Calibration Zones Explained

 What the bias actually does to your number

-A Zone B device tends to read fewer values in the hyperglycaemic and hypoglycaemic tails than a Zone P device for the same physiological exposure.
-The result: the proportion of values falling between 3.9 and 10.0 mmol/L (the standard time-in-range window) goes up, even though nothing has changed physiologically.
+A Zone B device reads below the corridor, so it under-reports hyperglycaemia: values that were genuinely above 10.0 mmol/L are reported inside the range instead.
+The result is that the proportion of values falling between 3.9 and 10.0 mmol/L (the standard time-in-range window) goes up, even though nothing has changed physiologically.
 The number on the screen is higher; the underlying glucose is identical.

 The approximate effect, for matched users with similar glucose patterns[2]: